 How do I declare or change my major, minor or double major?

-Come in and fill out a Declaration or Change of Major/Minor form or print an online form from the forms cabinet online and submit it to the USS office.
+Fill out a Declaration or Change of Major/Minor form online and submit it to the USS office.
 If you would like us to check your program and you have not declared a major/minor or a double major, we will only check your basic/core requirements.

 I’m not sure what I want my major/minor to be.

-You are not alone!
-The Faculty of Arts Basic Requirements will expose you to different courses from a number of disciplines which may help you choose your major and minor.
-We suggest you choose a major/minor or double major that you enjoy the subject matter.
-The more you enjoy your courses, the more likely you will excel in your degree!
+You are not alone.
+The Faculty of Arts Basic Requirements will expose you to different courses from a number of disciplines which may help you choose your major or minor.
+We suggest you choose a major, minor or double major that you enjoy the subject matter.
+The more you enjoy your courses, the more likely you will excel in your degree.